Matthew-Mosior/fasta-region-inspector/README.md

         ...
       ```
   - The rest of the command-line arguments are replaced with appropriate compact nested mappings (see [Example 2.12 Compact Nested Mapping](https://yaml.org/spec/1.2.2/#chapter-2-language-overview))
+  - This also supports a more legible, reproducible methodology since you have a easy to read and run file format.
 - Switching from the [Copying Collector GC](https://gitlab.haskell.org/ghc/ghc/-/wikis/commentary/rts/storage/gc/copying) to the new [Non-Moving GC](https://www.cs.unh.edu/~dietz/papers/gamari2020alligatordemo.pdf)
   - [GHC](https://www.haskell.org/ghc/), the the de-facto compiler for the Haskell programming language.
   - GHC initially had only one implementation of GC, namely the Copy Collector GC.